 The rash is made up of many small blisters and it usually appears on one side only, in the area supplied by a single nerve root from the spinal cord.
 The pain is often sharp and burning or tingling in nature.
 If shingles is not treated, it can last between 2 to 5 weeks.

 2. Sometimes the pain starts before the rash, and sometimes there is no obvious rash.

 Attacks of shingles aren't always the same.
-Sometimes there might be pain before the rash appears, and sometimes there might not even be a rash.
+Usually there is pain, itching or tingling in the affected area before the rash appears, and sometimes there might not even be a rash.
 This can make diagnosis difficult.

 3. Shingles is caused by the varicella zoster virus (VZV), but you can’t “catch” shingles.

 When you first come into contact with the VZV virus, you develop chickenpox.
 After that, the virus lies dormant in your body, usually for many years.
 When the virus “wakes up” it can cause shingles.